scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 .. https://github.com/jhrmnn/knitj

 Knitj :cite:`knitj` is another Jupyter kernel–Markdown integration.
-Options for controling display are contained in special comments in the first line of code within a code block, rather than in the code block's Markdown attributes.
+Options for controlling display are contained in special comments in the first line of code within a code block, rather than in the code block's Markdown attributes.
 It focuses on producing HTML and includes efficient live preview capabilities.